Aaron-Zhao123/blog/papers/pruning/pruning_summary.md

   * Other types of pruning [details](#oprune)
     1. Customizing DNN Pruning to the Underlying Hardware Parallelism (watiting to be released on ISCA 2017)
+    2. Exploring the Regularity of Sparse Structure inConvolutional Neural Networks

   * Regularizers [details](#reg)